What is gestational diabetes?

 - Fasting plasma glucose test: After you have fasted for 8 hours, your blood sugar level is tested.

 - Oral glucose tolerance test: After you have fasted for 8 hours, your blood sugar level is tested.
 You are then given a glucose drink.
 Your blood sugar level is checked at 1 hour after you drink the glucose and again at 2 hours after.
-Caregivers look at how much your blood sugar level increases from the first check.
+Healthcare providers look at how much your blood sugar level increases from the first check.

 How is gestational diabetes controlled?